 Trinity High School has taken a number of measures after careful consultation with the guidance provided by the Diocese of Harrisburg, Gov. Tom Wolf's administration, the Pennsylvania Department of Education, and the Centers for Disease Control and Prevention.
 Our measures include changes in layout (reorganization of classrooms, the cafeteria, etc.), changes in behavior expectations (social distancing, mandatory mask wearing, etc.), and changes in cleaning procedure (new cleaning equipment approved to handle the SARS virus, cleaning of desks after each student use, etc.).
 A full plan was been announced to families in July 2020, and can be found on our website.
 Changes in this fluid situation are being frequently monitored and actions adjusted accordingly.
+An acknowledgement of risk from the Diocese of Harrisburg can be found as part of this Hand-

-An acknowledgement of risk from the Diocese of Harrisburg can be found as part of this Handbook in Appendix O.
+An acknowledgement of risk from the Diocese of Harrisburg can be found as part of book in Appendix O.